A Coaching Power Tool Created by Nicholas Kittis

 A victim mindset also can be created by real and authentic concerns that aren’t receiving the eye required or aren’t being addressed.
 With this, the person then becomes conversant in the results and understands that helplessness ensues. it’s not different from what we learn a day, utilizing repetition of a pattern over time. an honest example would be – I want help, get ignored, please help me, get ignored, are you able to help me, I do not care to go away me alone.
 Here the person had a true issue, but as he could see that nothing would change overtime he stopped being committed.

 To better understand a Victims behavior below is a few examples:

 The classic victim’s behavior often includes the following:

 - False blames and promises

-- Fear of making mistakes and commitments
+- Fear of creating mistakes and commitments

 - Belief in quick shortcuts and outcomes

-- Lost resources of time and energy
+- Lost resources of your time and energy

 - Learning without applying new knowledge